 Bin it (08) 8724 8121

-Gas cylinders are accepted but must not contain any gas.
+Gas cylinders are accepted for scrap metal at all Council waste disposal sites but must not contain any gas for safety reasons.

 Liquid paint is not accepted.
 Solidified paint can be treated as household waste and accepted at all of Council’s Resource Recovery Centres and Waste Transfer Stations.